 You built the app.
 It works.
 Now you want it to make money.

-Here's the thing most monetization guides won't tell you: the payment setup is the easy part.
+Most monetization guides skip the part that matters: payment setup is not the hard thing.
 Stripe takes 30 minutes to integrate.
-The hard part is finding people who care enough to pay — and that's a distribution problem, not a billing problem.
+The hard thing is finding people who care enough to pay — and that's a distribution problem, not a billing one.

-Before you spend time picking a pricing model, make sure you've answered a simpler question: does anyone want this badly enough to give you money for it?
+Before picking a pricing model, answer a simpler question first: does anyone want this badly enough to actually give you money?
 Not "would you pay for this?" in a survey.
 Real money, real people, real conversion.

-The four models that work for vibe coded apps
+What pricing models work best for vibe coded apps?

 Subscriptions

-The most common and usually the right choice for apps that provide ongoing value.
-Someone pays $9, $15, or $19 per month and keeps getting value as long as they stay subscribed.
+Monthly recurring is usually the right call for apps that give ongoing value.
+Someone pays $9, $15, or $19 a month and keeps getting value as long as they stay.

-For a first product, a single paid tier beats multiple tiers every time.
+One paid tier is almost always better than multiple tiers for a first product.
 Less decision fatigue for the user, less complexity for you.
-Add tiers when you have data on what users actually want.
+Add tiers later when you have data on what people actually want.

 One-time payments

-User pays once, gets the thing forever.
-No recurring commitment, no churn, no subscription fatigue.
+Pay once, own it forever.
+No commitment, no churn, no subscription fatigue.

-Works best for: tools, templates, utilities with low ongoing AI costs.
-A one-time payment at $29-$79 is often an easier sell than $15/month, because the math is simple for the buyer.
+Good for tools, templates, and utilities with low ongoing AI costs.
+A one-time charge at $29–$79 often converts better than $15/month because the math is simple: pay once, done.

-The downside: no recurring revenue means you need a steady flow of new buyers.
-Good for a first product, harder to build a business on long-term.
+The catch is you need a steady stream of new buyers since there's no recurring base.
+Fine for a first product, hard to build a business on long-term.

 Credits / pay-per-use

-User buys a pack of credits and spends them as they use the product.
-Common for AI apps where each generation costs you money.
+Users buy a pack of credits and spend them as they go.
+Common for AI apps where each generation has a real cost.

-The risk: it adds friction to every action ("am I sure I want to spend a credit on this?").
-Works well for power users, less well for casual ones.
+The friction risk is real.
+"Am I sure I want to spend a credit on this?" is not a question you want users asking constantly.
+Works well for power users, badly for casual ones.

 Freemium